AC Window Units vs Central Air Conditioning – Which One is Best For You?

 But, there is an obvious trade-off… if your home doesn’t have the infrastructure to support these components, you’ll have to add it… and for the hefty price tag of an additional $1,000 – $2,000 if you don’t have them already in your home.

 On the contrary, a window AC unit can be placed in almost any room with minimal installation.

 Many of them you can even install yourself.
 So, the question is, is it even possible for you to install a central air conditioner?

 ❄️ When You Can Install a Split Central AC vs. Window Units

 Next, in this central AC vs. window units guide, let’s discuss when you can install a central air system.

-The minimum requirements to install a central air conditioning unit are typical as follows:
+The minimum requirements to install a central air conditioning unit are typically as follows:

-- At least 24 inches of vertical height in an attic or crawlspace.
-Or a utility closet.
+- At least 24 inches of vertical height in an attic, crawlspace, or utility closet.